Modal Alternatives

 Migration steps

-5. Cancel Modal for inference workloads if Replicate covers them.
+5. Cancel Modal credits for inference workloads once Replicate covers them.

-Not for: Replicate is the wrong fit for training, batch processing, or non-inference workloads where you need full control over the runtime; Modal, CoreWeave, or Lambda Labs cover those better.
+Not for: Replicate is the wrong fit for training, batch processing, or workloads that need full runtime control; RunPod, Lambda Labs, or staying on Modal cover those better.

 Paid plans from $200.00/mo